AndrewYang2024/AndrewYang2024.github.io/_drafts/2022-07-01-Real-Analysis-Midterm.md

 who were not psychologically prepared to

-Trumpism is vulnerable in suburban and urban terrain
+Trumpism is vulnerable in suburban and urban terrain.
+Glenn Youngkin

+Democrats have b

 costly to maintain

 **corruption**

+blockade

+commerical Sinema and manchihn

+refuse to ensure the bills that

+partisan warfare

+collaboraionist Joe Manchin

 **The expert consensus on the state of the race was quite dire in the months leading up the midterm elections, with projections of deeply red political maps.
 What happened?**